jessie20022/cmsc320finalproject/README.md

 cmsc_avg_gpa2
 ```

 Additionally, we check the variances of the computer sciences and kinesiology average GPAs to see if they are equal enough to run the test and this check passes for us empirically.
-Therefore, we run the two sample t test on both dataframes, which we can do through the SciPy library.
+Therefore, we run the two sample t test on both NumPy arays, which we can do through the SciPy library.

 ```
 print(np.var(cmsc_avg_gpa2), np.var(knes_avg_gpa))